outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - lack of information stored (match problem of type 'information lack' with interface query 'check pattern interface for similar patterns')
     - query problem breakdown & integration diagram
     - calculating various different problem breakdown strategies first before executing normal query-building logic for each

-  - give example of generating problem types by applying structure
-    - for instance, a common problem type is a mismatch/imbalance
-      - by applying the 'mismatch' to the cost/benefit relationship, you get an 'inefficiency' problem type, which can be defined as a mismatch/imbalance between the cost & benefit, favoring the cost side (the negative object out of (cost, benefit), associated with problems)

   - add examples of system/object/rule/type change patterns